-Is there a developmental path from ape to human capabilities?
+- Is there a credible developmental path from ape to human?
 Many triggers have been hypothesized: “bipedalism due to climate change”, “aquatic ape hair loss”, “killer ape”, “increased brain size due to better nutrition or fire or language”, etc. However, none of this stands up to scrutiny.
-Bipedalism is common in animals including birds, lizards, rodents and more, yet none of these shows superior intelligence.
+Bipedalism is common in animals including all birds, many lizards, rodents and more, yet none of these shows human-comparable intelligence.
 Venturing into new habitats due or not to climate change is very common for most animal families, yet despite dramatically different lifestyles, members of the same family are more or less equally endowed.
 The naturally hairless and the language-rich species are not known for superior intelligence.
 Finally, better nutrition leads invariably to larger populations and sometimes to larger body sizes (within limits), but never to human-level intelligence.
 And while larger body size generally comes with increased cranial capacity (used as a proxy for intelligence of the fossilized) the relationship between cranial capacity and actual intelligence is tentative at best, especially when comparing across animal families.

-Can “natural selection” explain the humans?
+- Can “natural selection” explain the humans?
 No. Both supposed evolutionary branches survived and developed in the same African environment.
 Why “struggle for survival” did not eliminate either one of the branches has yet to be plausibly explained.
 In addition, the supposed “common ancestor” is a regular chimp, so no evolution of any kind on that branch of the “common tree”.
 Why then would the human branch explode with changes?
 Felines, canines, bovines, and primates ex humans are all more or less the same on all family branches.
 There is no feline/canine/bovine/etc. human equivalent.
 No “evolutionary arms race” can possibly account for human brains being able to make sense of the quantum and the cosmos – notions far removed from everyday survival.
 As far as we know, no other organism has such a removed capability inexplicable on the account of “natural selection”.

-The fossil record lends no support for human evolution for several reasons: it is sketchy at best inviting proponents to make whatever desired of it via artistic license, is static hence one must presume evolution to see evolutionary links (the animation movie), and fossils are not positively linked to one another hence likely part of other animation movies altogether.
-Along the years, we have seen an inflation of hominid “species” as everyone that found a bone or two claimed they discovered a new one.
-And even after some cleanup, we’re still left with Neanderthals and Denisovans that successfully mated (fertile off-springs) with Sapiens despite being “separate species”.
+- The fossil record lends no support for human evolution for several reasons: it is sketchy at best inviting proponents to make whatever desired of it via artistic license, is static hence one must presume evolution to see evolutionary links (the animation movie), and fossils are not positively linked to one another hence likely part of other animation movies altogether.
+Along the years, we have seen an inflation of hominid “species” as everyone that found a bone or two claimed they discovered a new species.
+And even after some cleanup, we’re still left with Neanderthals and Denisovans that successfully mated (fertile off-springs) with Sapiens despite being labeled “separate species”.